 ChatAds

 The economics are what separate ChatAds from a traditional AI search engine affiliate network.
-Developers connect their own Amazon Associates, Commission Junction, or Awin accounts and keep 100% of every commission.
-ChatAds charges a per-request infrastructure fee rather than taking a revenue share, so unit economics on every answer page stay with the developer.
-A free tier of 100 monthly requests covers integration testing, and the sub-second latency budget fits comfortably inside conversational UX.
-The setup tax is bringing your own affiliate accounts, and in exchange the dollar value of every commission flows directly to you.
+You flip on the built-in Amazon Associates monetization, paste an Associates ID, and keep 100% of every commission because Amazon pays you directly.
+ChatAds takes no revenue share, and a free tier of 100 messages a day covers a real launch before Pro and Business raise the ceiling.
+The setup tax is bringing your own Amazon account, and in exchange the dollar value of every commission flows directly to you.

 Pros: